-By the end of each fundraising year, it might feel like a scramble to squeeze out more contributions to reach your goals.
-Before you launch your year-end push use this self-assessment tool and then ask yourself: is your fundraising campaign set up for success?
+Does it feel like you are always scrambling to squeeze out more contributions to reach your fundraising goals?
+Before you launch your next push use this self-assessment tool and ask yourself: is your fundraising campaign set up for success?

 Successful Individual Donor Campaign Self-Assessment